 After doing this compare which ball went the furthest.

-Even without doing this, you know that the ball you threw like a baseball pitcher is going to go a lot further than the ball which you didn’t use any leg motion to throw, am I correct?
+Even without doing this, you know that the ball you threw like a baseball pitcher is going to go a lot further than the ball that you didn’t use any leg motion to throw, am I correct?

 Well, the same is going to be true in your golf swing.
 The same universal law applies whether you’re throwing a ball as far as you can, or hitting a golf ball with your golf club as far as you can.